Revenue

 What the Revenue page shows

-The page has a row of headline cards, a set of attribution and audience controls, and a breakdown table you can drill from channel all the way down to the exact ad.
+The page has a row of headline cards, a set of attribution and audience controls, a breakdown table you can drill from channel all the way down to the exact ad, and a duration block that shows how long buyers take to convert.
 Everything respects the date range at the top.

 app.truemetriks.com / revenue